haumacher/tr-064-async/README.md

 ### fritzbox.initTR064Device()

-Initialize the TR - 064 UPnP controller and adds the TR-064 services to the services array.
+Initialize the TR-064 UPnP controller and adds the TR-064 services to the services array.

 Returns
 * `Promise`